crabs text index | photo index

 Where seen?
 This crab is seldom seen, usually on the higher shore.
 It was previously also called Ocypode cordimana.

 Features: Body width about 5cm.
-Box-like body with large grooves for the eyes to fold away.
+Body squarish box-like.
 Pale greyish blue without dark markings on the back of the body.
-Pincers large and downward pointing.
-Legs very long with pointed tips.
-It lacks ridges on the inner palm of the pincers.
+Pincers long, downward pointing.
+It lacks ridges on the inside of the 'palm'.
+Legs long with pointed tips.
+Large eyes on very short stalks, without 'horns' on top of the eye.

-May be mistaken for the Long-eyed ghost crab (Ocypode ceratophthalmus): the Smooth-eyed ghost crab lacks 'horns' and seems a little slower and less skittish.
+May be mistaken for the Horn-eyed ghost crab (Ocypode ceratophthalmus): the Smooth-eyed ghost crab lacks 'horns' on its eyes and seems a little slower and less skittish.
 It lacks ridges on the inner palm.
 But juvenile Long-eyed ghost crabs also lack 'horns' and tend to remain immobile when spotted.

 Sentosa, Sep 11